fullcalendar/fullcalendar-docs/_docs-v5/event-display/progressiveEventRendering.md

 `true` renders each event source as it is received.
 Will result in more renders.

-`false` waits until all event sources have been received an renders them all at once.
+`false` waits until all event sources have been received and renders them all at once.
 Results in less renders.